What are your goals?

-I’m passionate about providing free resources for both teachers and learners, but let’s be honest, running a website is time-consuming and costs money.
+I’m passionate about providing free resources for both teachers and learners, but running a website is time-consuming and costs money.
 For that reason, some of my posts contain affiliate links to courses I recommend.
 If you decide to make a purchase through one of my affiliate links, I may earn a small commission at no extra cost to you.

 Let’s take a look at what SMART goals are with some examples.

 SMART goals are Specific/Measurable/Achievable/Relevant/Time-bound.
 Let’s look at each component individually.